Whether you love or loathe the hot weather, it's safe to say the sunshine is here to stay in the UK.

 Not wearing the right gear

 If you’re planning on exercising in the heat, you’ll need to switch up your workout wardrobe.

 "Dark clothing absorbs heat and therefore means that you will feel the heat quickly," explains Briggs.

-Instead he recommends choosing fitness wear that is loose fitting, light in colour and breathable.
+Instead, he recommends choosing fitness wear that is loose-fitting, light in colour and breathable.

-Not switching up your workout
+Not adapting your workout

-Not slapping on the SPF
+Forgetting the SPF